Dual education system: Difficulties in exporting dual education

-Although the dual education system seems promising at partnering future employees with potential jobs in their industry, it does not mean every country can simply create a dual education system within their borders.
+Although the dual education system seems promising at partnering future employees with potential jobs in their industry, it does not mean every country can simply create a dual education system within its borders.
 The system is successful in Germany because VET (the model for dual education) is regulated and strongly funded by both the federal government and German states and works closely with the German industry for maximum success.
-The model is unlikely to easily be adapted in other countries for a variety of reasons.
+The model is unlikely to easily be adopted in other countries for a variety of reasons.
 Firstly, the high degree of success can be attributed to Germany's long-historical culture of apprenticeships.
 This system was grown in Germany over a period of time under very specific conditions and cannot easily be adapted in other modernized countries.
 One important degree of the dual education system is the high standard of education provided by the German government in Germany.
 This allows apprentices to not only specialize early on but maintain the basic education needed to react flexibly in the future.
 Another important aspect is that in other developed or developing countries, large social problems exist which prevent the creation or minimize the effectiveness of a potential dual education system.
 High-college costs and economic inequality mean that the local government must provide even more for certain individuals to succeed for the system to work.
 Finally, the long culture of apprenticeship makes sense in Germany but produces social stigmas in other foreign nations as it is seen as inferior as opposed to the traditional educational pathway.